Invicro Scientific Team

-inviCRO’s approach to research is built upon the expertise of our multidisciplinary team, which is made up of over 65 research scientists with backgrounds in a variety of disciplines.
-Our scientists have expertise and advanced degrees in physics, optics, engineering (electrical, chemical, biomedical, software, mechanical, computer), mathematics, neuroscience, chemistry, molecular biology and statistics, among others.
+Invicro’s approach to research is built upon the expertise of our multidisciplinary team, which is made up of over 150 research scientists with backgrounds in a variety of disciplines.
+Our scientists have advanced degrees in medicine, optics, engineering (electrical, chemical, biomedical, software, mechanical, computer), mathematics, neuroscience, chemistry, molecular biology and statistics, among others.

 Our solutions are provided through collaboration among smart people using innovation to solve difficult research problems.
 The application of the broad and deep knowledge of our team allows us to provide a specialized approach to solving the research problems of our sponsors.
 If you would like to learn about joining our team, please visit our Careers page.

-Dr. Orcutt is inviCRO’s senior director of Translational Research.
+Dr. Orcutt is Invicro’s VP of Research Services.
 She holds a Ph.D. in Chemical Engineering from MIT and has expertise in physical chemistry, pharmacokinetic modeling, radiochemistry, and preclinical imaging research across multiple imaging modalities (PET/SPECT/CT).
-Dr. Orcutt is responsible for inviCRO’s contract research program.
+Dr. Orcutt is responsible for Invicro’s contract research program.
 She manages the contract research team and the design, execution, analysis, and interpretation of single- and multi-site preclinical imaging studies and first-in-human studies of novel radiolabeled biologics.
 She also manages the integration of modeling & simulation of in vivo pharmacokinetics with preclinical imaging to better understand mechanisms of drug PK, distribution, targeting and efficacy and to guide translational efforts.
 Dr. Orcutt holds a B.S. from Johns Hopkins University.
 She completed her graduate work at MIT in Dane Wittrup’s lab, where she used a combination of protein engineering and mathematical modeling approaches to engineer a novel radioimmunotherapy approach to treating cancer.
 Following her graduate work, she worked as a postdoctoral fellow at Harvard Medical School in the Center for Molecular Imaging to develop cancer therapeutic and imaging agents.